- Leadership Group

 The Fred Hollows Foundation NZ works to end avoidable blindness in the Pacific.
 The Foundation provides sight-restoring surgery and trains doctors and nurses.
 They also work alongside governments, healthcare providers and communities to strengthen health systems and drive innovation and research in eye health.

 Associate Professor Stephen Howie University of Auckland

-Stephen Howie is a graduate of the University of Auckland School of Medicine and completed specialist paediatric training in New Zealand.
-From 2003 to 2015 he worked at the UK Medical Research Council's unit in The Gambia, West Africa, latterly as its Theme Leader for Child Survival.
+Stephen Howie is currently Associate Professor of Paediatrics at the University of Auckland.
 He holds a PhD in clinical epidemiology from the London School of Hygiene and Tropical Medicine and his research interests include the prevention and treatment of high-morbidity, high-mortality, child health conditions, including pneumonia, vaccine-preventable infections, nutritional problems, diarrhoea, and maternal & newborn illness.
-He is currently Associate Professor of Paediatrics at the University of Auckland.